xfekke/api-db-assignment/README.md

 ```
 npm i express-rate-limit
 ```
-> To install the rate-limiting middlewar for express.
+> To install the rate-limiting middleware for express.
 ```
 npm install -g nodemon
 ```